Christianity and sexual orientation: Eunuchs

 In describing Jesus as a spado and Paul of Tarsus as a castratus in his book De Monogamia, Tertullian, a 2nd-century Church Father, used Latin words that denoted eunuchs to refer to virginity and continence.

-The significance of the selection of the Ethiopian eunuch as being the first gentile convert has been discussed as representative of inclusion of a sexual minority in the context of the time.
+The significance of the selection of the Ethiopian eunuch as being the first gentile convert has been discussed as representative of the inclusion of a sexual minority in the context of the time.